ryonakano/konbucase/README.md

 ## The Story of the App Name
 ![](data/Konbu.png)

 I always feel the pronunciations "Konbu" and "Conv" (Convert) sound similar (you may not feel though…).
-This app is a case converter, so I named this app "KonbuCase".
+This app is a **case conv**erter, so I named this app "KonbuCase".